 The Deadly History Of This Michigan Mansion Is Terrifying But True

-Michigan is home to its fair share of spooky, bizarre, and haunted places — but many of our famous ghost stories can be explained away by science or reason.
+Michigan is home to its fair share of spooky, bizarre, and haunted places, but many of our famous ghost stories can be explained away by science or reason.
 However, there’s one historic home in the Great Lakes State that holds a truly frightening past, which makes its paranormal significance extra creepy.
 This haunted mansion in Michigan might just be the real deal.